-National Pollutant Discharge Elimination System (NPDES) permit for stormwater management that applies to all of the activities of the agency or that applies to a The Commission shall have particular development or redevelopment project. exclusive jurisdiction to establish stormwater management requirements with respect to a particular project that is not under the jurisdiction of a federal or State agency that holds a Phase I or Phase II National Pollutant Discharge Elimination System (NPDES) permit for stormwater management that applies to all of the activities of the agency or that applies to the particular development or redevelopment project.
-If a federal or State agency does not hold a Phase I or Phase II National Pollutant Discharge Elimination System (NPDES) permit for stormwater management that applies to the particular development or redevelopment project, then the project is subject to the stormwater management requirements of this act as implemented by the Commission or by a local The provisions of G.S.
+National Pollutant Discharge Elimination System (NPDES) permit for stormwater management that applies to all of the activities of the agency or that applies to a particular development or redevelopment project.
+The Commission shall have exclusive jurisdiction to establish stormwater management requirements with respect to a particular project that is not under the jurisdiction of a federal or State agency that holds a Phase I or Phase II National Pollutant Discharge Elimination System (NPDES) permit for stormwater management that applies to all of the activities of the agency or that applies to the particular development or redevelopment project.
+If a federal or State agency does not hold a Phase I or Phase II National Pollutant Discharge Elimination System (NPDES) permit for stormwater management that applies to the particular development or redevelopment project.
+If a federal or State agency does not hold a Phase I or Phase II National Pollutant Discharge Elimination System (NPDES) permit for stormwater management that applies to the particular development or redevelopment project is subject to the stormwater management requirements of this act as implemented by the Commission or by a local government.
+The provisions of G.S.
 153A-347 and G.S.
-160A-392 apply to the government. implementation of this act.
+160A-392 apply to the implementation of this act.